-- Represents beneficial ownership of less than 1% - (1) Includes 10,000,000 shares owned by a limited liability company of which Mr. Rales is the sole member, 750,000 shares held by Colfax Capital Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders, 19,388 shares held by Capital Yield Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders, 854,750 shares held by the Mitchell P. Rales Family Trust, 11,500 shares held by a trust for his daughter and 4,200 shares held as custodian for his daughters.
-Mitchell P. Rales has sole voting power and sole dispositive power with respect to 11,191,811 shares of common stock, and shared voting power and shared dispositive power with respect to 769,388 shares of common stock.
+Represents beneficial ownership of less than 1%

+(1) Includes 10,000,000 shares owned by a limited liability company of which Mr. Rales is the sole member, 750,000 shares held by Colfax Capital Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders, 19,388 shares held by Capital Yield Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders, 854,750 shares held by the Mitchell P. Rales Family Trust, 11,500 shares held by a trust for his daughter and 4,200 shares held as custodian for his daughters.
+Mitchell P. Rales has sole voting power and sole dispositive power with respect to 11,191,811 shares of common stock, and shared voting power and shared voting power with respect to 769,388 shares of common stock.
 All of the securities held by the limited liability company of which Mr. Rales is the sole member, including its holdings of Colfax common stock, are pledged to secure a line of credit.
 This entity and Mr. Rales are in compliance with this line of credit.
 The business address of Mitchell P. Rales, and the limited liability company, is 2200 Pennsylvania Avenue, N.W., Suite 800W, Washington, D.C.
+20037-1701.

-20037-1701. - (2) Includes 9,999,990 shares held by grantor retained annuity trusts, 750,000 shares held by Colfax Capital Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders, and 19,388 shares held by Capital Yield Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders.
+(2) Includes 9,999,990 shares held by grantor retained annuity trusts, 750,000 shares held by Colfax Capital Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders, and 19,388 shares held by Capital Yield Corporation, of which Mitchell P. Rales and Steven M. Rales are the sole stockholders.
 Steven M. Rales has sole voting power and sole dispositive power with respect to 11,296,361 shares of common stock, and shared voting power and shared dispositive power with respect to 769,388 shares of common stock.
 The business address of Steven M. Rales is 2200 Pennsylvania Avenue, N.W., Suite 800W, Washington, D.C.
+20037-1701.

-20037-1701. - (3) The amount shown and the following information is derived from a Schedule 13D/A filed with the SEC on February 23, 2015 by (i) BDT Capital Partners, LLC ("BDT CP"), (ii) BDTCP GP I, LLC ("BDTCP GP I"), (iii) Byron D. Trott, and (iv) BDTP GP, LLC ("BDTP") and from Forms 4 filed by Mr. Orr on June 16, 2015 and May 19, 2016.
-Byron D. Trott is the sole member of BDTP, which is the managing member of BDT CP.
-BDT CP is the manager of BDTCP GP I. Certain investment funds (the "BDT Investment Funds") controlled by BDTCP GP I directly beneficially own, in the aggregate, 10,614,968 shares, and an employee investment vehicle controlled by BDTP (the "BDT Investment Vehicle") directly beneficially owns 436,203 shares.
+(3) The amount shown and the following information is derived from a Schedule 13D/A filed with the SEC on February 23, 2015 by (i) BDT Capital Partners, LLC ("BDT CP"), (ii) BDTCP GP I, LLC ("BDTCP GP I, Certain investment funds (the "BDT Investment Funds") controlled by BDTCP GP I directly beneficially own, in the aggregate, 10,614,968 shares, and an employee investment vehicle controlled by BDTP (the "BDT Investment Vehicle") directly beneficially owns 436,203 shares.
 BDT CP disclaims beneficial ownership of the 436,203 shares owned by the BDT Investment Vehicle.
-Each of the BDT Investment Funds controlled by BDTCP GP I have sole voting power and sole dispositive power with respect to the shares of common stock beneficially owned by each of them.
-BDT CF Acquisition Vehicle, LLC (the "BDT Investment Vehicle") directly beneficially owns 1,703 shares transferred to it by Mr. Orr.
-The BDT Investment Vehicle has sole voting power and sole dispositive power with respect to shares of common stock beneficially owned by it.
-The business address of BDT Capital Partners, LLC is 401 N. Michigan Ave., Suite 3100, Chicago, Illinois 60611.
+Each of the BDT Investment Funds controlled by BDTCP GP I have sole voting power and sole dispositive power with respect to the shares of common stock beneficially owned by it.
+The business address of BDT Capital Partners, LLC (the "ADT Investment Vehicle") directly beneficial Partners, LLC is 401 N. Michigan Ave., Suite 3100, Chicago, Illinois 60611.